Tubefeeder/Pipeline/README.md

 # Wiki
 Please also take a look at the projects wiki if you have any problems (e.g. MPV being slow) or don't know how to do something (e.g. subscribing to a channel)

+# Donating

+If you like this project and have some spare monero left, consider donating to my monero address:

+Monero: 84ZT9ndaucxVgXWd5txDsi8y9zMYEy8e85BPzWKCveFNJK5AoxYVsTn1TtbQAhCx8y9a2ytpq8yqeRi24gYZkpvxCgm9J5X